vNPro3s/ai_chatbots_jossis/pro_files/nlp.md

 In a bigram model, we are making this approximation:
 𝑃(𝑊_𝑛│𝑊_1^(𝑛−1) )≈𝑃(𝑊_𝑛 |𝑊_(𝑛−1))

-This assumption, by which the probability of a word only depends on the previous word, is known as the Markow[^1] assumption.
+This assumption, by which the probability of a word only depends on the previous word, is known as the Markov[^1] assumption.

+> [!NOTE]
+> Markov models are the class of probabilistic models that assume we can predict the probability of some future unit without looking too far into the past.
+We can generalize the bigram (which looks one word into the past) n-gram to the trigram (which looks two words into the past) and thus to the n-gram (which looks n−1 words into the past).
+(Jurafsky and Martin, Ch.
+3 – p.
+4)

 [^1]: Andrey Andreyevich Markov (1856–1922) - famous Russian mathematician